nyfix/OZ/examples/Readme.md

 |||n/a|Topic to publish or subscribe to.

 ### Running the examples with Qpid
-The examples run with Qpid middleware and/or payload libraries.
+The examples also run with Qpid middleware and/or payload libraries.

 > The Qpid middleware bridge does NOT clean-up properly, and will often core at shutdown.